 - You can confirm these changes only if you are the Windows 10 admin.

-Don’t forget to install an antivirus or antimalware program instead as otherwise, you will risk in experiencing a malware attack.
+Don’t forget to install an antivirus or antimalware program, otherwise, you will risk in experiencing a malware attack.
 If you have further questions don’t hesitate and contact us by using the contact form from below.